pholser/property-binder/README.md

 in properties files or other sources of configuration.
 It offers such access by allowing a programmer to provide it a Java interface whose methods represent the keys of the properties file.
-Programmers annotate these methods can be annotated to indicate what property the method represents, what default value(s) it should assume if the property is not present, what pattern separates the individual values of multi-valued properties, and what formatting hints to use, if any.
+Programmers annotate these methods to indicate:
+  * What property the method represents
+  * What default value(s) it should assume if the property is not present
+  * What pattern separates the individual values of multi-valued properties, and what formatting hints to use, if any

 Property Binder is compatible with JDK 8 or better, and its JAR includes JPMS metadata.
 Thus, you can use Property Binder as a module on the module path,